synclinical/tmf_reference_model_transform/README.md

 project.

 ### Local Development
 The script used to build the output is an Elixir [mix.install](https://hexdocs.pm/mix/1.13.4/Mix.html#install/2) script.
-There are many options to run the script locally, but 2 common options are discussed.
+There are many options to run the script locally, but two common options are discussed.

 #### ASDF